 It should be noted that Distribution filed a Verified Petition with the Commission on August 27, 2018, in Case 18-G-0553, which sought to repurpose unspent funding from the 2012 - 2015 program years, among other things.
 To the extent the Commission were to approve Distribution's petition, this unspent funding would be used for a new safety pilot program and enhanced energy efficiency initiatives.
-To the extent the Commission
+To the extent the Commission were to approve a portion of Distribution's petition, or deny the petition, then some or all of the unspent funding from the 2012 - 2015 program years would remain available for the use proposed herein.

 ("EM&V") funding from the 2016 program year, \$212,046.56 of unspent Residential Rebate Program funding from the 2017 program year, \$199,420.30 of unspent EM&V funding from the 2017 program year, and all interest accumulated on balances associated with the New York State Energy Research and Development Authority's Clean Energy Fund to the NENY Order "incremental" funding requirement.
-At a minimum, this recommended approach would "cover" approximately 32 percent of the "incremental" funding requirement and may even result in "entirely covering" the "incremental" funding requirement while simultaneously refunding any remaining unspent funds to customers.
+At a minimum, this recommended approach would "cover" approximately 32 percent of the "incremental" funding requirement and may even result in "entirely covering" the "incremental" funding requirement while simultaneously refunding any remaining unspent funds to customers.77